-In accordance with the Second Stipulation, the administration fees collected by DEC or any affiliate acting as the administrator under the Administration Agreement will be held separately in a regulatory asset or regulatory liability account for the purpose of tracking (as received and incurred) administration fees received by DEC from the SPE and incremental costs incurred by DEC in fulfilling the required functions under the Administration Agreement.
+TheIn accordance with the Second Stipulation, the administration fees collected by DEC or any affiliate acting as the administrator under the Administration Agreement will be included in DEC's cost of service such thatheld separately in a regulatory asset or regulatory liability account for the purpose of tracking (as received and incurred) administration fees received by DEC from the SPE and incremental costs incurred by DEC in fulfilling the required functions under the Administration Agreement.
 The regulatory asset or liability account established pursuant to this paragraph shall accrue carrying costs at DEC's net-of-tax WACC and any amounts in excess of DEC's incremental costs of administering the SPE shall be returned to DEC's retail customers.
 The expenses incurred by DEC or such affiliate to perform obligations under the Administration Agreement not otherwise recovered through the Storm Recovery Charges will likewise be included in DEC's cost of service.